Chart Color Schemes

 Curtin's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data shows Curtin residents have relatively positive health outcomes with low prevalence of common conditions among the general population.
-However, this is higher than the national average in older, at-risk cohorts.
-Private health cover rate is exceptionally high at approximately 75% of the total population (4,123 people), compared to 68.1% in Australian Capital Territory and a national average of 55.3%.
+Curtin residents have a relatively positive health profile, with low prevalence rates for common conditions among the general population.
+However, these rates are higher than national averages in older, at-risk cohorts.
+Private health cover is exceptionally high, with approximately 75% of Curtin's total population (4,123 people) having it, compared to 68.1% in Australian Capital Territory and a national average of 55.3%.

-The most common medical conditions are asthma and arthritis, affecting 8.1% and 7.8% of residents respectively.
-69.2% of residents declare themselves completely clear of medical ailments, compared to 70.1% in Australian Capital Territory.
-The area has 18.0% of residents aged 65 and over (993 people).
-Health outcomes among seniors present challenges requiring more attention than the broader population.
+The most common medical conditions are asthma and arthritis, affecting 8.1 and 7.8% of residents respectively.
+A significant portion, 69.2%, report being completely free from medical ailments, slightly lower than the Australian Capital Territory's 70.1%.
+In Curtin, 18.0% of residents are aged 65 and over (993 people), with health outcomes among seniors requiring more attention than the broader population.

 Frequently Asked Questions - Health